dotnet/csharplang/proposals/singleton-keyword.md

 ## Motivation

 Write less and less code.
+This keyword is a simple syntaxic sugar.

 ## Detailed design